puppetlabs/puppet-docs/source/references/glossary.markdown

 :   foo.

 **type**
-:   abstract description of a type of resource.
+:   An abstract description of a kind of resource.
 Can be implemented as a native type, plug-in type, or defined type.
-The [complete list](http://docs.puppetlabs.com/references/stable/type.html) of the types Puppet can manage is available online.
+See [type reference](http://docs.puppetlabs.com/references/stable/type.html) for a complete list of the types Puppet can manage is available online.

+ **type (defined)** aka **defined resource type** (older usage: **definition**) :   Defined types are user-created with the Puppet language and are analogous to macros in some other languages.
+A defined resource type allows you to group basic resources into a "super resource" which you can use to model a logical chunk of configuration resources.
+For example, you could use a defined resource type to perform all the steps needed to set up and populate a Git repository.
+Contrast with **native type.** For more information, see [Defined Types](http://docs.puppetlabs.com/learning/definedtypes.html)

+**type (native)**
+:   A built-in type written purely in Ruby and distributed with Puppet.
+Puppet can be extended with additional native types, which can be distributed to agent nodes via the pluginsync system.
+For more information, see the [list of native types](http://docs.puppetlabs.com/references/2.7.0/type.html).

+**type (plug-in)** aka **plugin**
+:   a Puppet term for custom types created for Puppet at the Ruby level.
+These types are written entirely in Ruby and must correspond to the Puppet standards for custom-types.

 **variable**
 :   variables in Puppet are similar to variables in other programming languages.
 Once assigned, variables cannot be reassigned within the same scope.
 However, within a sub-scope a new assignment can be made for a variable name for that sub-scope and any further scopes created within it: